 Application performance monitoring (APM) dovetails nicely with infrastructure monitoring, allowing you to monitor app performance and end-user satisfaction in context with the rest of your infrastructure.
-That’s why we recently unveiled Datadog APM to complement our infrastructure monitoring platform and provide full-stack observability.
+That’s why we unveiled Datadog APM to complement our infrastructure monitoring platform and provide full-stack observability.
 Datadog also integrates with APM service provider New Relic, so you can see your app-level New Relic metrics alongside metrics from your app infrastructure and supporting technologies.
-And with our new integration with New Relic Synthetics, now you can see even more performance metrics in Datadog.
+And with our integration with New Relic Synthetics, you can see even more performance metrics in Datadog.

 As shown in the top right corner of the template dashboard above, Apdex score, or Application Performance Index score, is an open industry standard that estimates the end user’s satisfaction level on an application’s response time.
 The score is derived by taking the ratio of the number of satisfactory, timely web page responses to the total number of service requests.

 The “satisfactory” threshold is specifically tailored for a particular app context.
 Because it is relatively more stable than response time, Apdex can serve as a robust alert metric for performance issues.

 Adding to our support for New Relic’s high-level application metrics, Datadog also captures metrics from New Relic Synthetics so you can get insights on end-user experience via availability and scriptable transaction checks from browser engines deployed worldwide.
 In Datadog, you can graph and alert on metrics for app availability, load time, transaction checks, and more.
 You can also go deeper, breaking down a page’s load time by the exact loading processes, i.e., from DNS lookup, SSL negotiation and connection establishment, to the round-trip data transmission.